KevinKra/Notes/electronics/raspberryPi/readme.md

 1. what calculation can you use to determine `ohms`? -- `voltage / amps = ohms`
 1. what calculation can you use to determine `amps`? -- `voltage / ohms = amps`
 1. what is a use case for an `infrared emitter` and `receiver`?
-1. what is a `capacitor`?
-1. what is a `capacitor` like, how is it different?
-1. what charges and discharges faster, a `capacitor` or a `battery`?
-1. what utility does a `capacitor` provide to an electrical circuit?
-1. what is the physical structure of a `capacitor`?
-1. what is a `dielectric` material?
-1. what is a `electrode` material?
-1. on a `capacitor`, what indicates the negative terminal?
-1. what is `potential`?
-1. what is a `multimeter` and how can `voltage` be described as pressure?
-1. what needs to happen for the `capacitor` to stop supplying charge?
-1. what is `capacitance` and how is it measured?
-1. the voltage (V) value on the capacitor describes what?
-1. what happens to a `capacitor` if you exceed its maximum voltage?
-1. why do we use `capacitors`?
-1. what is `induction`?
-1. should you be careful when working with `capacitors`?
 1. what is a `volt`?
 1. one `amp` equals how many `coulombs`?

 ## Electronics Answers

-1. an `anode`, negative charge, is the `electrode` where electrons flow out.
-1. The `cathode`, positive charge, is the `electrode` where electricity is given in or flows in.
-1. an `electrode` is a conductor through which electricity enters or leaves an object, substance, or region. `anode` and `cathode` are used to describe current flow in relation to the `electrode`.
-1. a `dielectric` material is a material which serves as an insulator.
-There are solid, liquid, and gas `dielectric` materials.
-Ceramic, plastic, distilled water, nitrogen, vacuum, so on.
 1. A `control circuit` is a special type of circuit used to control the operation of a completely separate power circuit.
 A `main circuit` may have much higher voltage or current than what is appropriate for a `control circuit`, so they're isolated.
 1. In electrical engineering, a `switch` is an electrical component that can connect, or disconnect, the conducting path in an electrical circuit
 1. `insulators` consist of atoms with a stable outer atomic (valence) shell.
 By contrast, a `conductor's` protons have a loose, or weak bond, with the electrons in their outer valence shell.
 As consequence of this weak bond, electrons can translate across a conductive path and move from conductive atom to conductive atom.